-Here’s what you need to know about how to get a construction loan.
+Here’s an overview of what you should know when obtaining a construction loan.

 What is a construction loan?

-A construction loan is a type of loan that is specifically used to finance the construction of a new building or the renovation of an existing one.
-It is typically a short-term loan that is paid off when the construction project is completed.
+A construction loan is a type of loan specifically designed to finance the cost of building a new home or renovation of an existing property.
+It’s a short-term loan with a variable interest rate, and is typically used during the construction phase of a project.

 How do construction loans work?